 As of this writing, I’ve had cancer four times.
 First at age 47 with estrogen receptive breast cancer, then 19 years later with a recurrence of breast cancer diagnosed as triple-negative.
 I was given 16 rounds of infused chemotherapy (13 before surgery and 3 after), a port placement and removal, multiple blood draws, ultrasounds, MRIs, and surgery for triple-negative cancer in lymph nodes both under my right arm and between my pectoral muscles.
 Six months after my last treatment, I had another recurrence requiring surgery, followed by radiation and 11 months of oral chemotherapy.
 Eleven months after completing that course, a mass was found just below my right collarbone as well as a couple nodules in my right lung.
 I then took the same oral chemo at a higher dose.
 It was ineffective.
-Currently I am taking another type of oral chemo daily.
-Other treatment options are being explored.
-The diagnosis is Stage 4 inoperable, incurable TNBC (triple negative breast cancer).
+I was prescribed another type of oral chemo daily.
+Other than a bit of fatigue, there were no side effects.
+But it didn’t work.
+On January 18, 2023 I became a research subject in a clinical trial at UCSF Mission Bay that is specific to my diagnosis.
+It is a 1-2 year commitment.
+My diagnosis is Stage 4 unresectable, incurable MTNBC (metastatic triple negative breast cancer).

 Prior to getting any treatments, I did a lot of research into what options were available or recommended by various individuals.
 It’s the same approach I took in 1999 when I was diagnosed with estrogen-receptive breast cancer.
 Ultimately, that led me to UCSF and Dr. Leong and a sentinel node biopsy of the lymph nodes rather than an axillary dissection, which was the standard at the time.
 All my adjuvant therapies were at Redwood Radiology in Santa Rosa, California and included chemotherapy and radiation.